phetsims/quantum-measurement/doc/implementation-notes.md

 is the main view class for each of the two scenes, and it contains view representations for the coins and the coin sets.
 The creation and animation of the coin nodes are handled by `SingleCoinViewManager`, `MultipleCoinViewManager`, and `ManyCoinViewManager`.
 Each of these creates nodes used to represent the coins and animates their movement, including flipping the coins. `ManyCoinViewManager` is used for the 10k coin set, and it uses canvas to represent each coin essentially as a pixel.

 ### Photons Screen

-The "Photons" screen demonstrates how photons with a given polarization angle behavior when passing through a beam splitter.
+The "Photons" screen demonstrates how photons with a given polarization angle behave when passing through a beam splitter.
 The user can prepare a photon with a given polarization angle, then view the path that it travels towards a detector.
 The user can choose either classical or quantum behavior, and in the quantum case, the photon is in a superposition of states until measured.